danielscholl/iac-terraform/modules/service-principal/README.md

 # Module service-principal

-Module for managing a service principal within Azure Active Directory.
+Module for managing a service principal for Azure Active Directory with the following characteristics:

+- Create a Principal and Assign to a role or use an existing principal.

 > __This module requires the Terraform Principal to have Azure Active Directory Graph - `Application.ReadWrite.OwnedBy` Permissions.__